pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-temp-with-query.md

-#|en| That is already apparent here, but to be safe, we can declare these variables with the keyword <code>final</code>.
+#|en| That is already apparent here, but to be safe, we can declare these variables with the keyword `final`.
 In this case, the compiler will flag all places where attempts are made to re-assign values to variables.

 Go to "|||int basePrice"